 32. Best Places To Visit In Australia – Australia Famous Places To Visit

-The following are some of the best and famous places to visit in Australia:
+The following are some of the best and most famous places to visit in Australia:

 - Sydney Opera House, Sydney Harbor Bridge, Bondi Beach, and Darling Harbor in Sydney.